nikonet-us/naas-automation-platform/README.md

 ## Introduction

 In today's rapidly evolving digital landscape, efficient network management is critical for maintaining scalable and resilient IT infrastructures.
 Traditional management methods, while providing control, often struggle to keep up with the complexity and speed required in modern environments.
-This presentation explores the challenges of classical network management and proposes the **Network as a Service (NaaS) Automation Platform** as a forward-thinking solution designed to address these issues.
+This presentation explores the challenges of traditional network management and introduces the **Network as a Service (NaaS) Automation Platform** as a modern solution to address these challenges.
 The NaaS Automation Platform offers a blueprint for automating and optimizing the full lifecycle of network services, ensuring scalability, consistency, and operational efficiency.

 ## The Challenges of Classical Network Management